rkelly/kate-remind/README.md

 [remind.vim](http://www.vim.org/scripts/script.php?script_id=1536) has been available since 2006 for Vim users.
 This is a definition file for Kate users.
 It makes entry of reminders via Kate more enjoyable, and increases accuracy.
 Before using sytax coloring, I would often forget the `MSG` keyword.
 With syntax coloring, mistakes like this are visually obvious.

+This definition seeks to:

+- highlight common entry errors
+- give prominence to the content (the date, time and message body), not the keywords
+- use the user-specified color palette

 ## Screenshots

 ### Before